-In 2019 Brian Law founded LAW Partnership and LAWP Consultancy – focused primarily on representing multinational companies in Malaysia and greater Southeast Asia.
-Law also recently established NewLaw consultancy Interim Legal Resourcing (ILR), where legal professionals are flexibly engaged to support businesses and legal departments.
-In this interview with Asia Law Portal, Law explains the history of the firm and how it is seeking to continue to grow in Southeast Asia.
+In 2019 Brian Law founded LAW Partnership and LAWP Consultancy.
+It focused primarily on representing multinational companies in Malaysia and greater Southeast Asia.
+Law also recently establishes NewLaw consultancy Interim Legal Resourcing (ILR).
+There legal professionals flexibly engage in supporting businesses and legal departments.
+In this interview with Asia Law Portal, Law explains the history of the firm.
+And how it is seeking to continue to grow in Southeast Asia.

 You are Managing Partner for Managing Partner of LAW Partnership / Director, LAWP Consultancy (SG) Pte Ltd in Malaysia.
 Tell us more about the firm and your role within it.

-We started out on 1 January 2019 as a start-up law firm in Malaysia with the mindset of standing out and being different from other traditional law firms.
+We started out on 1 January 2019 as a start-up law firm in Malaysia with the mindset of standing out.
+And being different from other traditional law firms.
 We wished to challenge the market and defy the norms of the industry.
-With that in mind, and despite the pandemic which started exactly a year after the firm was established, we continued to grow onward and upward into a mid-sized law firm with a headcount of 45 or so to-date from only a handful back in January 2019.
-We have also progressed to almost a full-service law firm offering specialized legal service for intellectual property (IP), dispute resolution and arbitration; employment and industrial relations; technology, multimedia, telecommunications (TMT), corporate, commercial and mergers and acquisitions; and more recently, white-collar crimes and corporate investigations.
+With that in mind, and despite the pandemic, which started exactly a year after the firm was established.
+We continued to grow onward and upward into a mid-sized law firm.
+We have a headcount of 45 or so to date from only a handful back in January 2019.
+And we have also progressed to almost a full-service law firm.
+We offer specialized legal service for intellectual property (IP), dispute resolution and arbitration; employment and industrial relations; technology, multimedia, telecommunications (TMT), corporate, commercial and mergers and acquisitions; and more recently, white-collar crimes and corporate investigations.